Hilton announces secondary offering by China's HNA

-(Reuters) - U.S. hotel operator Hilton Worldwide Holdings Inc (HLT.N) said on Monday a selling stockholder affiliated with China’s HNA Tourism Group Co Ltd had commenced a secondary offering of about 63 million shares of Hilton common stock.
+April 9 (Reuters) - U.S. hotel operator Hilton Worldwide Holdings Inc said on Monday a selling stockholder affiliated with China’s HNA Tourism Group Co Ltd had commenced a secondary offering of about 63 million shares of Hilton common stock.

 HNA Tourism Group, Hilton’s biggest stockholder with a 26 percent stake, owned about 82.5 million shares as of April 5.